ekivemark/flangio/README.md

 is the ability to create stored searches and convert default JSON output to other formats including `.csv`, and `.xls`.

 * `dataimport` - Import data form other sources such as CSV into MongoDB.
+For larger documents it is reccomended you use the included command line utility `csv2mongo`